 pure::variants 5 introduces the independent inheritance of attributes values and selections.
-This allows to inherit attribute values from the base VDM without selecting the element as well as leave attributes unset on a inherited selection, which has to be set by the inherating VDM.
+Now, a VDM can supply only an attribute value but still leave inheriting VDMs the choice to select or exclude the attribute's parent element.
+Likewise, a VDM can supply only an element selection but still leave inheriting VDMs the choice to supply values for the element's attributes.
 The independent inheritance mode is active for all projects created with pure::variant 5 and later.
 Additionally pure::variants 5 projects inherit constraints defined in a vdm.
 Older projects have to be converted to version 5 in order to use the independent inheritance (See Section 6.18, "Convert a pure::variants 4 project into a pure::variants 5 project").